Home » Indian Polity » Charter Act of 1853

 6. Open Competition System

-For the purpose of hiring and selecting civil servants, it established an open competition system.
+To hire and select civil servants, it established an open competition system.
 Indians were thus given access to the covenanted civil service as well.
 The Macaulay Committee, sometimes known as the Committee on Indian Civil Service, was established in 1854.

 The Charter Act 1853 Significance

-The Charter Act of 1853 made it abundantly evident that the Company’s rule would not survive for an extended period of time.
+The Charter Act of 1853 made it abundantly evident that the Company’s rule would not survive for an extended period.
 The sharp division between the Legislative and Executive Councils, which signals the start of India’s Parliamentary system, is one of its defining characteristics.

 The Bengali government released the Governor-General from its oversight responsibilities, and he began working for the Indian government.
 The Charter Act of 1853 establishes and regulates the Legislative Council, which is regarded as a crucial constitutional provision.